 3D renderings can be especially helpful when you are designing or re-designing multiple rooms.
 A 3D rendering will put it all together, letting you see how they connect and flow with each other, unlike 2D floor plans which really only allow you to think of them separately and without detail.

 The question really boils down to: why wouldn’t you want to use one?
-There are absolutely no disadvantages to get a 3D rendering made and certainly no time when you’d be better off turning one down if it’s offered.
+There are absolutely no disadvantages to getting a 3D rendering made and certainly no time when you’d be better off turning one down if it’s offered.
 They truly will help you see your design and see its potential flaws before moving further with putting it into place.

 That means they can save you a lot of time (and money) spent re-doing things in the long run.